|

 An emergency is considered to exist when the items or item of business to be transacted cannot be satisfactorily handled at a meeting where three days notification is possible.
 Individual Board members will be notified personally by telephone or by letter of emergency special meetings and be informed of the specific date, time, place of the meeting, and the item or items of business to be considered.

-Notice of all emergency meetings shall include the date, hour, place, and subject of the meeting and will express the nature of the emergency or urgent public necessity that requires an emergency meeting.
+Notice of all emergency meetings shall include the date, hour, place, and subject of the meeting and will express the nature of the emergency or urgent public necessity which requires an emergency meeting.
 Such notice will be posted at least two hours before the meeting is convened.
 The presiding officer or member calling such meeting shall notify all news media which have previously requested such notice.

 IV.
 Recessed Meetings

-Recessed meetings may be held as the business of the Board of Trustees requires.
+Recessed Meetings may be held as the business of the Board of Trustees requires.
 At the time of recess, the time, date, and place of the continuation of the meeting shall be determined and announced.

 V. Closed Sessions or Executive Sessions

 A. Closed or executive sessions will not be held unless the Board of Trustees has first been convened in open meeting for which notice has been given.
-If, during the open meeting, a closed or executive session is necessary, the presiding officer of the Board shall announce that a closed or executive session will be held and identify the section or sections under Government Code Section 551.071, 551.072, 551.073, 551.074, 551.076, 551.087 which authorizes the holding of such closed or executive session, including but not limited to:
+If, during the open meeting, a closed or executive session is necessary, the presiding officer of the Board shall announce that a closed or executive session will be held and identify the section or sections under Government Code Section 551.071, 551.072, 551.073, 551.074, 551.076, 551.081068107 which authorizes the holding of such closed or executive session, including but not limited to:

-551.072 Deliberation Regarding Real Property - To deliberate the purchase, exchange, lease, or value of real property, if deliberation in an open meeting would have a detrimental effect on the position of the college in negotiations with a third person.
+- 551.072 Deliberation Regarding Real Property - To deliberate the purchase, exchange, lease, or value of real property, if deliberation in an open meeting would have a detrimental effect on the position of the college in negotiations with a third person.

-551.073 Deliberation Regarding Prospective Gift - To deliberate a negotiated contract for a prospective gift or donation if deliberation in an open meeting would have a detrimental effect on the position of the college in negotiations with a third person.
+- 551.073 Deliberation Regarding Prospective Gift - To deliberate a negotiated contract for a prospective gift or donation if deliberation in an open meeting would have a detrimental

-551.076 Security - To deliberate the deployment, or specific occasions for implementation, of security personnel or devices; or a security audit.
+- 551.076 Security – To deliberate the deployment, or specific occasions for implementation, of security personnel or devices; or a security audit.

-551.087 – Economic Development - To discuss or deliberate regarding commercial or financial information that the governmental body has received from a business prospect that the governmental body seeks to have locate, stay, or expand in or near the territory of the governmental body and with which the governmental body is conducting economic development negotiations; or to deliberate the offer of a financial or other incentive to a business prospect.
+- 551.087 Economic Development - To discuss or deliberate regarding commercial or financial information that the governmental body has received from a business prospect that the governmental body seeks to have locate, stay, or expand in or near the territory of the governmental body and with which the governmental body is conducting economic development negotiations; or to deliberate the offer of a financial or other incentive to a business prospect.

 B. A certified agenda or tape recording shall be kept of all closed sessions except those involving consultations with an attorney.

 C. The Board will not take any final action or final vote or make any final decision with regard to any matter considered in a closed or executive session.
-Such final action, final votes, or final decisions with regard to any matter considered in closed session will be made only in a meeting that is open and for which proper notice was given.
+Such final action, final votes, or final decisions with regard to any matter considered in closed session will be made only in a meeting which is open and for which proper notice was given.

 D. After any and all closed or executive sessions, the Board will reconvene the public meeting or session before adjourning.